13 Max Televisión

 Canal 13 de Corrientes, better commercially as formerly known under its trade name 13 Max Television or simply 13 Max is an Argentine television station which broadcasts from the city of Corrientes.
-The station is owned by Río Paraná TV SRL, with a potential audience of one million people, competing against Canal 9.
+The station is owned by Río Paraná TV SRL, which was bought by the Atlantida Group, with a potential audience of one million people, competing against Canal 9.

 History

+Founding and early operations

 On October 10, 1963, by means of Decree 9063, the National Executive Chamber granted Río Paraná TV S.R.L. a license to operate VHF channel 13 in Corrientes.
 The company had Jorge Félix Gómez and Carlos Antonio Smith as its shareholders.

 The license started regular broadcasts on June 30, 1965, as LT 80 TV Canal 13 de Corrientes.

 After winning the license, it started installing its facilities, which were placed in its current location.
 The arrival of the station to the location (close to the Tipoití plant), caused a name change, becoming "Barrio Canal 13", as well as the main street of the transmitting station, which also adopted its name, finally ending with the name defined as Calle Canal 13 n° 350.

 With many difficulties, as well as a lot of effort, the channel began to take shape little by little.
 Among the present difficulties, the lack of production of components, as well as the non-existence of imports, led to the hiring of specialized personnel for this purpose.

 This is how, thanks to the contribution of the company's partners, as well as the fundamental work of the engineers Saccone and Huller, it would be possible to develop a high-gain broadcast antenna, which would have unique characteristics in the region.

 With all these tools, the first Canal 13 broadcasts began in the city.
 However, the limited diffusion that television had in the city made this means of communication a privilege for a few, which would lead Smith and Gómez to set up a business selling televisions, to equip the homes of the city with this new way of communicating.

 This way, a new phase in the life of Corrientes began, as well as in the Northeastern region.